Fyodor Raskolnikov: Defection

 In March 1938 he was recalled from Sofia to the USSR, but on April 1 refused to return.
-He moved with his family in France.
+He moved with his family to France.
 In 1939 he published his famous Open Letter to Stalin in which he criticized Stalin's repressions during the Great Terror and the emerging German-Soviet alliance.

 Not long after the signing of the Molotov–Ribbentrop Pact, Raskolnikov was admitted to a mental hospital because the signing of the pact was a severe shock to him.
 He promptly died from "falling out of a window" while staying in the hospital.
+According to the writer Nina Berberova, Raskolnikov committed suicide.
+This account was contested by Raskolnikov's wife at the time, who claimed her husband died of pneumonia.

 According to the historian Roy Medvedev, Raskolnikov might have been assassinated by NKVD agents.
-There are theories that the assassin might have been Sergei Efron, the husband of the poet Marina Tsvetayeva.
+There are theories that the assassin might have been Sergei Efron, the husband of the poet Marina Tsvetaeva.

-Raskolnikov was posthumously repatriated in 1963.
+Raskolnikov was posthumously rehabilitated in 1963.
+However, "Around the end of the decade his photographs disappeared from reference books, and editors mentioning him favourably were reprimanded or dismissed.
+Finally, in February 1969 the Party organ, Kommunist, categorised him as 'a deserter to the side of the enemy and a slanderer of the Party and the Soviet state'."
+His reputation would be restored during the Glasnost period, with the publication of his Open Letter to Stalin in the Soviet press.